-- 3.1 The updating of the capital programme outlined in this report focuses on the 2019/20 financial year.
+- 3.1 The updating of the capital programme outlined in this report focuses on the 2020/21 financial year.
 It is against this background that this report is presented and which includes: - Confirmation of the roll forward of projects already approved as part of the existing Capital Investment Plan.
-This includes the major projects already underway as part of the existing investment programme. - In line with the Council's agreed medium term financial planning principles and as reconfirmed at the September 2018 Council meeting, general capital grant for 2019/20 be directed in the first instance to maintain the delivery of the Council's rolling lifecycle maintenance programmes across the Council's key asset classes as follows: - the life cycle maintenance programme for the Council's property portfolio (£4 million); - maintaining an annual replacement programme for the Council's vehicle fleet (£1.0 million); - o maintenance programmes for the Council's transport infrastructure covering roads & footpaths (£2.6 million), bridges (£0.5 million) and streetlighting (£0.500 million).
-It should be noted that the roads programme would broadly support a steady state and would not deliver any material improvement in the overall measured condition of the roads infrastructure.
+This includes the major projects already underway as part of the existing investment programme. - In line with the Council's agreed medium term financial planning principles and as reconfirmed at the September 2019 Council meeting, general capital grant for 2020/21 be directed in the first instance to maintain the delivery of the Council's rolling lifecycle maintenance programmes across the Council's key asset classes as follows: - the life cycle maintenance programme for the Council's property portfolio (£4.0 million); - maintaining an annual replacement programme for the Council's vehicle fleet (£1.8 million, of which £0.3m is committed to support the delivery of 2 refuse collection vehicles in 2019/20 as agreed by the Finance & Resources Policy Board in November 2019); - o maintenance programmes for the Council's transport infrastructure covering roads & footpaths (£5.6 million), bridges (£0.3 million) and streetlighting/traffic lights (£0.5 million). - Maintenance and refresh of the Council's ICT estate (£0.7 million)

-- Maintenance and refresh of the Council's ICT estate, including an initial allocation for digital community alarms to replace existing analogue systems - maintaining delivery of the private sector housing programme (£0.5 million). - Unallocated capital resource held within the Strategic Asset Management Fund (SAMF), which is available for consideration and direction to priority investment areas. - 3.2 Table 1 and Table 2 below provide a high level summary of the current resources and investment programmes over this period with full details outlined in Appendices 1-5.
+- maintaining delivery of the private sector housing programme (£0.5 million). - Unallocated capital resource held within the Strategic Asset Management Fund (SAMF), which is available for consideration and direction to priority investment areas. - 3.2 Table 1 and Table 2 below provide a high level summary of the current resources and investment programmes over this period with full details outlined in Appendices 1-5.

-Table 1: Resource Availability 2019/20 - 2021/22
+Table 1: Resource Availability 2020/21 - 2024/25